-- 14. Costs Lawyers are obliged to follow the seven principles of professional conduct set out in the Code of Conduct.
-They must: - Principle 1: Act with honesty and integrity and maintain their independence. - Principle 2: Comply with their duty to the court and promote the proper administration of justice. - Principle 3: Act in the best interests of their client. - Principle 4: Provide a good quality of work and service to their client.
+15. Costs Lawyers are obliged to follow the seven principles of professional conduct set out in the Code of Conduct.
+They must:

+Principle 1: Act with honesty and integrity and maintain their independence.

+Principle 2: Comply with their duty to the court and promote the proper administration of justice.

-Principle 5: Deal with the regulators and the Legal Ombudsman (LeO) in an open and co-operative way.
+Principle 3: Act in the best interests of their client.Principle 4: Provide a good quality of work and service to their client.Principle 5: Deal with the regulators and the Legal Ombudsman (LeO) in an open and co-operative way.

 Principle 6: Treat everyone fairly and equitably, and with dignity and respect.
 Principle 7: Keep the affairs of their clients confidential.

-- 15. Under Principle 2, a Costs Lawyer's duty to the court means that (amongst other things) Costs Lawyers cannot mislead the court, or knowingly allow their clients or their employer to do so, even inadvertently. - 16.
+- 16. Under Principle 2, a Costs Lawyer's duty to the court means that (amongst other things) Costs Lawyers cannot mislead the court, or knowingly allow their clients or their employer to do so, even inadvertently. - 17.
 Under Principle 5, Costs Lawyers have duties of disclosure to the CLSB.
-As an employer, you should be aware that Costs Lawyers might need to disclose matters relating to your work or business to us if they relate to compliance with our regulatory rules.
+Costs law firms should be aware that Costs Lawyers might need to disclose matters relating to the firm's work or business to us if they relate to compliance with our regulatory rules.
 Your contracts with Costs Lawyers should not prohibit disclosure by them of information in accordance with their professional obligations.
-Costs Lawyers also have duties of disclosure to LeO; these are dealt with below (see "Complaints about a Costs Lawyer"). - 17.
+Costs Lawyers also have duties of disclosure to LeO; these are dealt with below (see "Complaints about a Costs Lawyer"). - 18.
 Costs Lawyers are also required, under our Practising Rules and Continuing Professional Development (CPD) Rules in the Costs Lawyer Handbook, to maintain their knowledge and undertake ongoing training to ensure they remain competent to fulfil their role.
-As an employer, you should provide Costs Lawyers with the time and opportunity to maintain and build on their professional skills.
+Costs law firms should provide Costs Lawyers with the time and opportunity to maintain and build on their professional skills.
 While you are not obliged to pay for a Costs Lawyer's CPD training, you should keep in mind the benefits to your organisation and your clients of Costs Lawyers having access to high quality, relevant learning activities.
-You can read more about Costs Lawyers' CPD obligations in our Guidance Note on CPD.
+You can read more about Costs Lawyers' CPD obligations on our CPD webpage.